-- 2.1 The mayor will preside at a meeting of local government. - 2.2 If the mayor is absent or unavailable to preside, the deputy mayor will preside. - 2.3 If both the mayor and the deputy mayor, or the mayor's delegate, are absent or unavailable to preside a councillor chosen by the councillors present at the meeting will preside at the meeting. - 2.4 The local government will choose the chairperson for a committee meeting.
-This chairperson will preside over meetings of the committee. - 2.5 If the chairperson of a committee is absent or unavailable to preside, a councillor chosen by the councillors present will preside over the committee meeting. - 2.6 Before proceeding with the business of the local government meeting, the person presiding at the meeting will undertake the acknowledgement and/or greetings deemed appropriate by the local government.
+- 2.1 The mayor will preside at a meeting of a local government, except for the Brisbane City Council. - 2.2 If the mayor is absent or unavailable to preside, the deputy mayor will preside. - 2.3 If both the mayor and the deputy mayor, or the mayor's delegate, are absent or unavailable to preside, another councillor chosen by the councillors present at the meeting will preside at the meeting. - 2.4 The local government will choose the chairperson for a committee meeting.
+This chairperson will preside over meetings of the committee. - 2.5 If the chairperson of a committee is absent or unavailable to preside, another councillor chosen by the councillors present will preside over the committee meeting. - 2.6 Before proceeding with the business of the local government meeting, the person presiding at the meeting will undertake the acknowledgement and/or greetings deemed appropriate by the local government.